craigktreasure/SymbioticTS/README.md

 ## Workflow

-* Add the SymbioticTS.Build NuGet package to a project.
+* Add the `SymbioticTS.Abstractions` NuGet package to a project.
+* Attribute a class with `TsDto` or `TsClass` or an interface with `TsInterface`.
+* Add the `SymbioticTS.MSBuild` NuGet package to the project to hook up MSBuild integration.
 * Configure output location using the `SymbioticTSOutputPath` MSBuild property.
-* Attribute a class with `TsDto` or `TsClass` or an interface with `TsInterface`.
 * Build
-  * Discovers the full closure of the built assembly dependencies (excluding .NET assemblies).
-  * Discover public or internal attributed classes and interfaces.
-  * Generate TypeScript objects for attributed and supporting .NET objects.

 ## Examples